Caterina Gabrielli: Biography

 During her last period of activity in Italy, in the title role of Mysliveček's Armida, performed in Milan during carnival of 1780 as one of the earliest operas produced at La Scala, she was forced to interrupt her performances in order to give birth to a baby daughter, the identity of whose father remains unknown.
 She also suffered the indignities of having to substitute arias by Giuseppe Sarti for the ones provided for her by Mysliveček and being taunted for her age by the Milanese audience.
-Although Gabrielli and Mysliveček were close artistic collaborators at times, there is no documentation to support reports that they were romantically involved; the earliest mention of a love affair with Mysliveček is found in the fifth edition of the Grove Dictionary of Music and Musicians (1954).
+Although Gabrielli and Mysliveček were close artistic collaborators at times, there is no documentation to support reports that they were romantically involved; the earliest mention of a love affair with Mysliveček is found in the article about Mysliveček in the fifth edition of the Grove Dictionary of Music and Musicians (1954), without mention of any such liaison in the article about Gabrielli.
 She was actually closer to the composer Traetta, who was probably responsible for having her brought to St. Petersburg.

 After her last known operatic appearances in Venice in 1782, she retired to Bologna, where she died in 1796.

 The singer Francesca Gabrielli (born ca. 1735) was probably her sister.
-She frequently traveled with Caterina and sometimes appeared in lesser roles in the same operas that featured her as prima donna.
+She frequently traveled with Caterina and sometimes appeared in lesser roles in the same operas that featured Caterina as the prima donna.

+In Film

+Gabrielli is prominently portrayed as a temperamental diva in the film Il Boemo (2022), a biopic based on the life of the composer Josef Mysliveček directed by Petr Václav.
+In this film, Gabrielli is portrayed by the Italian actress Barbara Ronchi with singing dubbed by the Slovak soprano Simona Houda-Šaturová.